The 2018 SoCal League Middle School Program Overview:

 - Please report to Race Registration at your first race if you have not declared your field so you can declare and get the appropriate plate.
 If you do not change fields you will use the same plate the entire series.

-- Race day medals will be give to the top five finishers for both the boys and girls classes.
+- Race day medals will be give to the top five finishers every field.

 - There will be no team scoring for the middle school race.